garjen55/WS-013T00-Azure-Stack-HCI/Instructions/Labs/LAB_04A_Deploying_Software-Defined_Networking (1).md

 1. Within the console session to the **SDNExpress2019-Management** VM, in the Administrator: Windows PowerShell ISE window, run the newly saved **C:\\Library\\Scenario_Part2.ps1** script to configure the SDN VMs.

    > **Note**: Wait until the script completes before you proceed.
 The script should complete in about 90 minutes.
 Disregard any cluster validation errors.

+### Results

+After completing this lab, you will have successfully provisioned the SDN infrastructure.